hellohaptik/docs_haptik/bot-builder-advanced/message-elements.rst

   }

-The above message will render like this on the front end:
+The above message will render like this on front end:

 .. image:: hsl-button.jpeg

 The next message was sent by tapping on the **Tap** actionable.

-HSL is a very powerful language that has enabled us to make a lot of use-cases easier.
-There are quite a few combinations of it that can be used to get the best out of it.
-To know more about the technical details & possibilities please checkout the HSL Tech Documentation
+HSL is a very powerful language that has enabled us to make a lot of use-cases easier to achieve.
+There are quite a few combinations, that can be used to get the best out of it.